-In a state like California where power grid blackouts are a common occurrence during summer AC usage peaks, solar panels can help maintain the comfort of having uninterrupted electricity at your home — this requires solar battery storage, even when the grid is not supplying sufficient power due to blackouts during peak summer hours.
+In a state like California where power grid blackouts are a common occurrence during summer AC usage peaks, solar panels can help maintain the comfort of having uninterrupted electricity at your home — this requires solar energy storage battery, even when the grid is not supplying sufficient power due to blackouts during peak summer hours.

-When a solar system is also coupled with an energy storage battery, some of the excess electricity can be stored by the battery pack for use during night hours, when solar energy is not available.
+When a solar system is also coupled with an energy storage battery, some of the excess electricity can be stored by the battery pack for use during night hours, when sunlight is not there.